 Acidic foods and fluids are one of the factors linked to tooth enamel erosion.
 Sports drinks, together with fruit juice, soft drink, wine, beer, tea and coffee are all examples of acidic fluids.
 The use of sports drinks alone is unlikely to cause dental erosion.
 However, athletes who use large quantities of sports drinks for prolonged periods should pay extra attention to dental hygiene.
-Athletes should also be encouraged to squirt sports drinks into the back of the mouth, follow with a rinse of water, and avoid drinking with a mouth guard in place to minimise damage to tooth enamel.
-For more information on how to protect your teeth, please see our fact sheet on Dental Health for Athletes.
+Athletes should also be encouraged to squirt sports drinks into the back of the mouth and follow with a rinse of water to minimise damage to tooth enamel.
+For more information, see the fact sheet on Dental Health for Athletes.